-Hajj is a journey of a lifetime for any Muslim and completes the fifth pillar of Islam.
+Hajj is the journey of a lifetime for any Muslim and completes the fifth pillar of Islam.

-There are an increasing number of parents who are performing Hajj with their families or whilst expecting a child; however, to make Hajj a truly positive and spiritual experience when going with the kids, it is important to take note of a few things.
+There are an increasing number of parents who are performing Hajj with their families or while expecting a child.

 Almighty Allah (glorified and exalted be He) says to us in the Holy Qur’an: